isc-projects/forge/doc/example.md

   Working example
  -----------------
 We present you step-by-step instructions to set up example testing environment and run some Forge tests on Kea server.
-In this example we will use Ubuntu server 21.10 installed from ISO on two Virtual Machines.
+In this example we will use Ubuntu server 22.04.1 installed from ISO on two Virtual Machines.

-We used this image: https://releases.ubuntu.com/21.10/ubuntu-21.10-live-server-amd64.iso
+We used this image: https://releases.ubuntu.com/22.04.1/ubuntu-22.04.1-live-server-amd64.iso

 Other software used:
 * Virtual Box installed on HOST machine

-This guide was last tested on 8th December 2021.
+This guide was last tested on 10th November 2022.

   Setting up DUT (Device Under Test)
  ------------------------------------
 ### 1. Make VM for Kea Server
 Kea will need at least 20 GB of disk space for build process.
+(We recommend 80 GB to account for rebuilding without cleanup.)
 We make new VM with network settings as follows:
 * Adapter 1: NAT
 * Adapter 2: Host-Only Adapter _(in our case it automatically made vboxnet0)_